๐Ÿ’ฐ Trip to Thailand Cost: 2023 Travel Budget Breakdown

 How Much Is a Trip to Thailand?

-Budget travelers can expect to spend approximately $30 per day or $210 for one week of travel in Thailand, excluding flights.
+Budget travelers can expect to spend approximately $35 per day or $245 for seven days of travel in Thailand, excluding flights.

 In Bangkok, public transportation (e.g., the MRT and BTS Skytrain) can cost less than $2 per ride.
-The city’s train is very convenient to get to and from Bangkok International Airport.
+The city’s train is convenient for getting to and from Bangkok International Airport.

 A red truck with Thai on it saying that it's local transportation.